 Shop for Souvenirs on the beach

-Our hotel was located on Bamburi Beach where each day it would be swamped with beach sellers along with the permanent shops and restaurants!
+Our hotel was located on Bamburi Beach.
+Each day it would be swamped with beach sellers along with the permanent shops and restaurants!
 I remember being overwhelmed by the attention but as I hadn’t seen anything like it before, it was kind of exciting and I bought a whole bunch of souvenirs!
-Of course there were lots of wooden statues of various animals (I bought 3 wise monkeys for myself, along with models of elephants and giraffe that I gave to my family as gifts!)
+Of course there were lots of wooden statues of various animals.
+I bought 3 wise monkeys for myself, along with models of elephants and giraffe that I gave to my family as gifts!

-I loved the personalised carved keyring and plaques (great for someone that struggles to find their name on ANYTHING) and the beaded bracelets, which you’d ‘order’ and then the seller would come back and find you later on to give it to you.
+I loved the personalised carved keyring and plaques (great for someone that struggles to find their name on ANYTHING) and the beaded bracelets.
+You’d ‘order’ the item and then the seller would come back and find you later to give it to you.
 The seller’s memories were AMAZING, they would remember everyone by name throughout the whole stay!

 Nakumatt supermarkets are great for picking up cheap snacks and drinks too!
 (They are like the Kenyan Walmart!)
 They had teenie tiny shopping trolleys!
 I’m not sure if they were meant for little kids to push around or whether they were meant to be like baskets with wheels for a light shop!